jbernadas/react_matrix_rain_clock/README.md

 This is React Matrix Rain Clock, a React Javascript implementation of Matrix Rain.

-To try this out locally, you need NodeJS, NPM and Yarn installed in your computer.
+To try this out locally, you need NodeJS and Yarn installed in your computer.
 Once you have NodeJS, NPM and Yarn installed, simply download or clone this repo

 <pre>git clone git@github.com:jbernadas/react_matrix_rain_clock.git</pre>